Register a Company

 Tailor-made Companies are not formed with nominee Members and Directors' names.
 A Tailor-made PLC can be registered through an even quicker express service, but additional costs are obviously incurred.

-National Business Register provides your full 'Company Kit' in an attaché case and these contain all the items needed before and after Registration of your new Company.
+National Business Register provides your full 'Company Kit' in an attaché case and these contain all the items needed before and after you register a company.
 We provide and complete the following:

 - PLC Certificate of Incorporation